Writing Poems

 Five ideas

-- Analyse poems: Looking for verbs, nouns, adjectives, adverbs, rhyming words, metaphors, similes etc. These could be colour-coded, so that the nouns, for example, are all highlighted in blue, the verbs in green, etc. Now help your child to rewrite the poem using the same structure and language, but on a different topic.
+• Analyse poems: Look for verbs, nouns, adjectives, adverbs, rhyming words, metaphors, similes etc. These could be colour-coded, so that the nouns, for example, are all highlighted in blue, the verbs in green, etc. Now help students to rewrite the poem using the same structure and language, but on a different topic.
 I suggest you start with nursery rhymes as their simple structure often makes this an easier process.

-- Paraphrase poems: Ask your child to choose a favourite poem and then paraphrase the poem in prose.
-It is interesting to compare the two version to show how change the poem into prose results in the rhythm of the poem disappearing.
+• Paraphrase poems: Ask your students to choose a favourite poem and then paraphrase the poem in prose.
+It is interesting to compare the two versions to show how changing the poem into prose results in the rhythm of the poem disappearing.

-- Poems as a learning tool: Help your child to create poems or rhyming couplets to help learn particular facts.
+• Poems as a learning tool: Help your students to create poems or rhyming couplets to help learn particular facts.
 Spelling rules are often presented in this way:

 when ‘ing’ comes to stay

-- Write different types of poems: Expose your child to different types of poems and then help your child write his or her own poem using a similar structure.
+• Write different types of poems: Expose your students to different types of poems and then help them write their own poems using a similar structure.

 Red is blood dripping from a cut,